kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 OK, this is it for now.
-In the next two blog posts, I will discuss factorization and worst-case optimal join algorithms and describe some of the principles that we adopted in Kùzu's query processor.
+In the next two blog posts, I will discuss factorization and worst-case optimal join algorithms and describe some of the principles that we adopted in Kuzu's query processor.
 Until then, happy new year from the cold but cozy winter of 🇨🇦 and [pip install kuzu](https://github.com/kuzudb/kuzu)!